The Crime Scene: Reception

+Ratings

 According to Nielsen Media Research, the episode was seen by an estimated 2.56 million household viewers and gained a 0.8/4 ratings share among adults aged 18–49.
 This means that 0.8 percent of all households with televisions watched the episode, while 4 percent of all households watching television at that time watched it.

+Reception

-"The Crime Scene" received mostly positive reviews from critics.
-LaToya Ferguson of The A.V.
+"The Crime Scene" received positive reviews from critics.
+Kayla Kumari Upadhyaya of The A.V.
 Club gave the episode an "A" rating, writing, "Jake has some serious boundary issues as a result of his parents’ actions, and the way they surface in “The Crime Scene” feels organic and meaningful.
 Brooklyn Nine-Nine sharply injects this very straightforward plotline with emotional depth like that throughout.
 His colleagues mock his rookie mistake, but Jake’s promise to the victim’s mother comes from a real place for the character.
 He messed up, but he did so in a way that doesn’t undercut who he is and what he stands for but rather celebrates it."

-Ferguson also wrote of the ending scene, "Brooklyn Nine-Nine also poignantly seizes the opportunity to delve back into some of the character development around Rosa’s sexuality and her coming out process with her parents.
+Kumari Upadhyaya also wrote of the ending scene, "Brooklyn Nine-Nine also poignantly seizes the opportunity to delve back into some of the character development around Rosa’s sexuality and her coming out process with her parents.
 While she’s meeting Jocelyn’s parents, she isn’t ready to introduce her to her own parents, because she hasn’t heard from them since she came out as bi.
 She says outright that it sucks, and it’s moving to see this more vulnerable side of Rosa.
 The fact that she’s opening up so much to Jake is indicative of their friendship’s weight, too."